414 Tank Battalion: History

 The battalion was founded in 2016, and became fully operational in 2019.

-Previously the German battalion, part of the 41st Panzergrenadier Brigade was active from 1991–2006 at Spechtberg.
+Previously the German battalion, part of the 41st Panzergrenadier Brigade was active from 1991 to 2006 at Spechtberg.
 It was established on the basis of the 22nd and 23rd Panzer Regiments, 9th Panzer Division, of the Land Forces of the National People's Army, the former East German Army.

 On 17 March 2016, the battalion was attached to the Dutch 43rd Mechanized Brigade which is in turn a part of the German 1st Panzer Division.

 The barracks of 414 Panzerbattalion are in Bergen-Lohheide, Lower Saxony.

 It has been described as a step towards a "European army".

 Structure

 414 Tank Battalion consists of the following elements: